ccoupe/trumpybear/TopLevel.md

 one and smells like one.

 ## Communication.
-MQTT is used to communicate between devices and processes and sometimes intra-process.
-From the Hubitat point of view, integration could be done with a REST or websocket style interface or MQTT.
+TrumpyBear uses MQTT to communicate between HE and other outside (of HE) devices and processes and sometimes
+From the Hubitat point of view, integration could be done with a REST or websocket interface or MQTT.
 I choose MQTT because it's a centralized interface that allows either side (client or server) to disappear and reappear (think of reboots and code changes).
 It's much simpler to use than HTTP and more structured than websockets.
 Structure is good until it isn't.

-There are only a few places where synchronization primitives are used because most things that happen are kind of 'any time after now is fine' for scheduling and events move slow enough that it's not a big deal if a video frame is dropped for example.
+There are only a few places where Python synchronization primitives are used because most things that happen are kind of 'any time after now is fine' for scheduling and events move slow enough that it's not a big deal if a video frame is dropped for example.

 ## Components
 As mentioned above, Trumpy Bear is large collection of devices, rules, events, and technologies.
-These will not be described in great detail - they are 'projects' of their own.
+These will not be described in great detail in this document - they are 'projects' of their own with gritty details.
 The main parts of Trumpy Bear runs on a Raspberry pi 4  with a Touch Panel screen.
 Note: It does not work well on a Pi 3 - it needs the speed and memory of a pi4.